thaume/go-indigocore/README.md

 Copyright 2017 Stratumn SAS.
 All rights reserved.

-Unless otherwise noted, the source files are distributed under the Mozilla Public License 2.0 found in the LICENSE file.
+Unless otherwise noted, the source files are distributed under the Apache License 2.0 found in the LICENSE file.

 Third party dependencies included in the vendor directory are distributed under